BetonQuest/BetonQuest/docs/Participate/Process/Submitting-Changes.md

 ## Push your changes
 The first step is to push (upload) your changes to your fork on GitHub.
 You can do this using
-<a href="https://www.jetbrains.com/help/idea/commit-and-push-changes.html#push" target="_blank>IntelliJ's Git integration</a>
+<a href="https://www.jetbrains.com/help/idea/commit-and-push-changes.html#push" target="_blank">IntelliJ's Git integration</a>

 ## Creating a Pull Request
-You have 3 ways to create a Pull Request:
+There are three ways to create a Pull Request:

-1. If you recently pushed to your fork, you see a `create Pull Request` hint on our [repository page](https://github.com/BetonQuest/BetonQuest).
+1. If you recently pushed to your fork, you see a `Create Pull Request` hint on our [repository page](https://github.com/BetonQuest/BetonQuest).

 2. You can go to the [Pull Request](https://github.com/BetonQuest/BetonQuest/pulls) page on our repository and click on `New pull request`.
-But then you need to click on `compare across forks` and then select your `head repository`.
+But then you need to click on `Compare across Forks` and then select your `Head Repository`.

-3. You can also click on `New pull request` in your fork, then it already compares it to the BetonQuest repository.
+3. You can also click on `New Pull Request` in your fork, then it already compares it to the BetonQuest repository.

-Now give the Pull Request a `Title` that describes it as good as possible, but with short words.
+Now give the Pull Request a short but meaningful title.
-Then add a description that makes clear, what you added, removed or changed.
+Then add a description that indicated what you added, removed or changed.
-If there are related issues, link them with the keyword `Closes`, so the issue is automatically closed when the Pull Request is merged.
+If there are related issues, link them with the keyword `Closes #issue-id-here`, so the issue is automatically closed when the Pull Request is merged.

-Now check the checklist.
-It is also in the Pull Request, but here you have a more detailed description.

 ### Did you...
+The Pull Request template contains a list of typical pitfalls.
+We will check these during the review.

+??? success "... run Maven verify?"
-[Run maven Verify](Code/Checking-Requirements.md) in your IDE and ensure it SUCCEEDS!
+    The most basic check is [Maven Verify](Code/Checking-Requirements.md).
+Run it in you IDE and make sure it SUCCEEDS!

 ??? success "... test your changes?"
     Always test your changes in-game!
 Keep in mind, that there could be some special cases in your code that need to be